-An angular acceleration, symbol α , arises when a particle moving in a circular path increases or decreases its speed of rotation.
+An angular acceleration, symbol $\alpha$ , arises when a particle moving in a circular path increases or decreases its speed of rotation.
 It is defined as the rate of change of angular velocity:

-$$\alpha = \frac{\Delta \omega}{\Delta t}$$
+$$\alpha = \frac{\Delta\omega}{\Delta t}$$

-The unit of α is rads-2.
+The unit of $\alpha$ is rad s-2.

 Note that angular acceleration is not to be confused with the concept of centripetal acceleration, which you covered in Chapter 1.
 In section 1.1 of Chapter 1, the angular velocity was constant (an object orbiting at a constant speed, for example).
 However, in all circular motion, as the (tangential) velocity vector is continually changing direction, there is an acceleration, which is directed towards the centre of the circle.
-This is the centripetal acceleration, a linear acceleration, in ms-2 (such as the acceleration due to gravity, which allows a satellite to orbit the Earth).
+This is the centripetal acceleration due to gravity, which allows a satellite to orbit the Earth).
 Here, we are considering the case where the angular velocity of a particle is not constant, so there is an angular acceleration, in rads-2.